saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

    * - Field
      - Description
    * - name
-     - Name of the shape
+     - Name of the shape.
    * - datas
-     - The path to the shape
+     - The path to the shape.
    * - url
      - ...
    * - public
-     - Make the shape available for later edit
+     - Make the shape available for later edit.

 Define the styles of your shape.